streetsidesoftware/vscode-spell-checker/client/README.md

 * There are missing words.
 * Only words longer than 3 characters are checked.  "jsj" is ok, while "jsja" is not.
 * All symbols and punctuation are ignored.
-* It currently checks ALL text in a document.

 ## In Document Settings